stella3d/job-system-cookbook/README.md

 Note: examples in this repo use `LateUpdate()` as an easy way to handle completing jobs later than we schedule them, but in real code you might want to schedule the jobs early in `Update` (using Script Execution Order maybe) so you can use the result later in the same frame.

+10000 is the default number of items to have to iterate over to demonstrate how they perform at scale, but it's adjustable in the Inspector for each example.

 ### [Accelerate 10000 Cubes](Assets/Scripts/AccelerationParallelFor.cs)

+First determine velocities, then change positions based on those velocities.

 Demonstrates a simple 2-job dependency setup.
-First determine velocities, then change positions based on those velocities.

 ### [Point & Bounds Intersection Checks](Assets/Scripts/CheckBoundsParallelFor.cs)

-Demonstrates checking a `Vector3` and a `Bounds` for intersection against a list of 10000 `Bounds`.
+Check a `Vector3` and a `Bounds` for intersection against a list of 10000 `Bounds`.

+Demonstrates running 2 independent jobs.

 ### [Ray / Bounds Intersection Checks](Assets/Scripts/RayBoundsIntersection.cs)

 Check a `Ray` for intersection with a large `Bounds` array in two steps.

+Demonstrates reducing an array of checks to a smaller list of results.

 ### [Point Cloud Generation & Processing](Assets/Scripts/PointCloudProcessing.cs)